currinjs/CurrinJS/aio/content/guide/webpack.md

-Many of these files should be familiar from other Angular documentation guides, especially the [Typescript configuration](guide/typescript-configuration) and [npm packages](guide/npm-packages) guides.
+Many of these files should be familiar from other Currin documentation guides, especially the [Typescript configuration](guide/typescript-configuration) and [npm packages](guide/npm-packages) guides.